Arthur Thomas Hatto: Early life and education

-In an effort to improve his German Hatto left in 1932 for the University of Bern, where, through John Rupert Firth's earlier instruction, he became a Lektor for English.
-Hatto also studied under Helmut de Boor and Fritz Strich.

-In 1934 King's College awarded Hatto a London MA with distinction for his thesis, "A Middle German Apocalypse Edited from the Manuscript British Museum, Add.
+In an effort to improve his German, Hatto left in 1932 for the University of Bern, where he taught as a Lektor for English; beforehand, John Rupert Firth helped coach him in how to teach the subject.
+While in Bern, Hatto also studied under Helmut de Boor and Fritz Strich, taught himself the local dialect Bärndütsch, and played the rural Swiss sport hornussen.
+In 1934, King's College awarded Hatto a Master of Arts with distinction for his thesis, "A Middle German Apocalypse Edited from the Manuscript British Museum, Add.
 15243".
+Hatto remained proud of the accomplishment, which, at the time, was considered the equivalent of a doctorate.

-Hatto argued that the manuscript had been written in southwestern Thuringia between 1350 and 1370, and that it was related to the early-15th-century MS Meiningen 57.
-That same year he returned to King's College, having picked up the local dialect Bärndütsch, and bringing back with him Rose Margot Feibelmann, a medical student from Düsseldorf whom he married in 1935.
+Also in 1934, Hatto, who had much enjoyed his time in Bern, was offered an assistant lectureship in German at King's College.
+He returned, bringing back with him Rose Margot Feibelmann, a medical student from Düsseldorf whom he married in 1935.
 As she was Jewish, the move probably saved her life and the lives of her parents, who followed in March 1939.

-Hatto returned to London, settling first in Radlett and later in Mill Hill, and took up an assistant lectureship in German at King's College.
-After four years the position was no longer needed and Norman, a mentor to Hatto, recommended him for a new lectureship at Queen Mary College, London.
+The Hattos settled first in Radlett and later in Mill Hill.
+After four years the position was no longer needed; Norman first encouraged Hatto apply for a vacancy at Newcastle University, and then, after the Hattos were reluctant to uproot themselves, recommended him for a new lectureship at Queen Mary College, London.
 Hatto was chosen over many other applicants, in part, he thought, because the Principal, Sir Frederick Barton Maurice, admired his skill at rugby.

-In 1938 Hatto became the Head of the Department of German, a position he held until his retirement in 1977.
+In 1938 Hatto became the Head of the Department of German, a position he would hold until his retirement in 1977.